mgasperini/introduction-to-numpy/introduction-to-arrays-vectors-and-matrices/3-Arrays.md

   * 48851964400
   * 3.14
   * Mom
-* **You could make your own list & include whatever you want in it.** So, in my list, I have included what I do early in the morning, the city I live in, my mobile number, the value of pi to two digits, and mom.
+* **You could make your own list & include whatever you want in it.** So, in my list, I have included what I do early in the morning, my city, my mobile number, the value of pi to two digits, and mom.
 *   If you look at it, my list has different types of data – strings, float, and integer.
 And, this is the kind of flexibility Python List provides.
 It can hold different types of data types. **Declaring a List is fairly** **straightforward.
-You use square bracket (\[]) and separate the items by a comma.** Let me write an example -
+You use square brackets (\[]) and separate the items by a comma.** Let me write an example -

     A = \["Brush", "Leuven", 48851964400, 3.14, "Mom"]